tetraprod/AI/README.md

 ## Wizard War I Skeleton

 A minimal Unreal Engine project is available in the `WizardWarI` directory.
-It provides starter source files for a 1-on-1 spell combat game with Xbox controller support.
+It provides starter source files for a 1-on-1 spell combat game with Xbox controller support, including example input bindings for casting with each arm.
 See `WizardWarI/README.md` for build instructions.